quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

   refers to the set of packets the client creates and sends to initiate the connection before it has heard back from the server.

-* In the context of a given QUIC connection, the "client's chosen version" is the QUIC version of the connection's first flight.
+* In the context of a given QUIC connection, the "client's Chosen Version" is the QUIC version of the connection's first flight.

 * The "original version" is the QUIC version of the very first packet the client sends to the server.
 If version negotiation spans multiple connections (see
-  {{connections}}), the original version is equal to the client's chosen version of the first QUIC connection.
+  {{connections}}), the original version is equal to the client's Chosen Version of the first QUIC connection.

 * The "negotiated version" is the QUIC version in use on the connection once the